20 best things to do in Ireland

 9. See the rich interiors of Bantry House

-This house, which overlooks the Bantry Bay, was built in the early eighteenth century and extended a hundred years later.
-The highlight is the dining room, which resembles an extravagant stage set: rich Chartres-blue walls, a marble colonnade and vast seventeenth-century sideboards carved with cherubs and classical scenes.
+The house was built in the early eighteenth century and extended a hundred years later.
+A highlight is the dining room, which resembles an extravagant stage set — rich Chartres-blue walls, a marble colonnade and vast seventeenth-century sideboards carved with cherubs and classical scenes.

 Bantry House, county Cork, Ireland © Shutterstock